-A force for social justice, JVS Chicago is a 501C(3) non-profit serving more than 5,000 employees, employers and entrepreneurs annually with programs for adults, youth and people with disabilities.
-The Opportunity: JVS Chicago is looking to partner with a strategically aligned organization to develop a social enterprise that serves the Jewish community and provides employment Read More →
+A force for social justice, JVS Chicago is a 501C(3) non-profit serving more than 5,000 employees, employers and entrepreneurs annually with programs for adults, youth, and people with disabilities.
+The Opportunity: Employees with disabilities offer a large untapped talent pool for employers.
+While business is challenged with an aging workforce and a shortage of skilled Read More →

 Dwight Reed and Dontrell Peterson are standing by a big table in a warehouse examining what are known as “burial flags,” the American flag each military veteran’s family is eligible to receive when a veteran dies.
 They are going over each flag stripe by stripe, star by star, measuring the flag carefully and checking the Read More →